Lakhshan/QuizApp/README.md

-# Django Quiz App
+# Django Quiz App 📝

-A simple quiz application built using Django.
-This app allows a user to take a quiz, answer random multiple-choice questions, and view the results with details about correct and incorrect submissions.
+A simple Django-based web application for a quiz system.
+This app allows a single user to:

+- Start a new quiz session.
+- Answer randomly selected multiple-choice questions.
+- Submit answers and view results, including correct and incorrect submissions.

 Features
-Start a new quiz session.
+- **Quiz Session Management:** Start a new quiz session.
-Get a random multiple-choice question.
-Submit an answer for each question.
+- **Random Questions:** Fetch a random question from the database.
+- **Answer Submission:** Submit answers and receive feedback.
-View the summary of the total questions answered, along with correct and incorrect answers.
+- **Progress Tracking:** View statistics such as total questions answered and a breakdown of correct/incorrect answers.

 ## Usage
 - Start a New Quiz: Click on "Start a New Quiz" to begin the session.